ScryEngineering/scrygroup.com/content/tutorial-pages/2018-04-23/editing-markdown.md

 ## Use an editor that can properly support markdown

-Because Markdown is a markup language an editor that will do proper [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) is very uesful when editing Markdown files.
+Because Markdown is a markup language an editor that will do proper [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) is very useful when editing Markdown files.
 As such we often edit markdown with [Vim](https://www.vim.org/) or [VS code](https://code.visualstudio.com/).

 Just like editing other code you could use any text editor but one that is designed for editing code will provide a substantially better user experience for editing.
 Proper syntax highlighting in particular lets you more readily see the structure of what you are doing and makes it easier to spot mistakes.